Madison Beer: 2024–present: Locket

-Throughout 2024, Beer released two solo singles, "Make You Mine" and "15 Minutes".
-"Make You Mine" topped the charts on the US Dance/Mix Show Airplay chart and peaked at number 10 on the US Pop Airplay Chart.
-It also received a nomination for Best Dance Pop Recording at the 67th Annual Grammy Awards.
-These were followed by the singles "Yes Baby" and "Bittersweet" in 2025.
-In October, Beer announced her third studio album Locket, set to be released on January 16, 2026.
+In February 2024, Beer released the single "Make You Mine" which topped the US Dance/Mix Show Airplay chart, peaked at number 10 on the US Pop Airplay chart, and received a nomination for Best Dance Pop Recording at the 67th Annual Grammy Awards.
+This was followed by the standalone single "15 Minutes", released in July 2024.

+In June 2025, Beer was featured on the soundtrack album to the film F1 (2025), on a song titled "All at Once".
+In September, Beer released the single "Yes Baby", and called it the "closing bracket in an unintentional trilogy" following "Make You Mine" and "15 Minutes".
+In October 2025, she released the single "Bittersweet" which debuted at number 98 and peaked at number 68 on the Billboard Hot 100 marking her first entry on the chart.
+That month, she performed at the Victoria's Secret Fashion Show 2025.

+Beer performed on Dick Clark's New Year's Rockin' Eve on New Year's Eve 2026.
+Beer released her third studio album, Locket, in January 2026.
+She embarked on The Locket Tour in support of the album in May 2026.

 Artistry and influences

+Beer's major influences include Ariana Grande (left) and Lana Del Rey (right).

+Beer is mainly a pop, EDM, and R&B singer.
+She has experimented with alternative rock, dream pop, hip hop, and dance.
+Additionally, she is influenced by psychedelic music.
+She has also described her music having a "retro feel" to it as well.

-Beer has stated that her inspirations in her music and songwriting are Arctic Monkeys, Lana Del Rey, Daft Punk, Melanie Martinez, Lady Gaga, and Ariana Grande.
+Beer has stated that she is "completely and utterly obsessed" with Arctic Monkeys.
+She runs an unnamed fan account for Rihanna.
+Also among her favorite artists are Lana Del Rey, Daft Punk, Melanie Martinez, Lady Gaga, and Ariana Grande.
 When questioned if she was inspired by Grande, Beer responded "I mean, you know Ariana's been one of my favorite people ever for like, so much of my career and like, even just prior to my career, so I'm sure she's definitely influenced me, a lot. ...
 But, I hate this narrative that's being pushed about me and her, you know, that it's kinda like this competition thing, like this is someone I idolize and someone I look up to."

+Beer has also cited the Beatles, the Beach Boys, and the Bee Gees as some of her favorite music, saying that for her, “[The 1960s] were the best years for music… I think it was a different time, people were more eager to be themselves and experiment, and it was such a cool coming of age time for music.”